2019-Spring-CSC-386/p00-project-1-brown-bois/README.md

 *You'll complete this section as part of Milestone 1.*

 List every file in your repository, and briefly summarize each file's purpose in a sentence.

+- We have license file, image file, and ReadMe.
+License file is a copyright file.
+Image file has an example image.
+ReadMe has all the instrustion about the embedded system we are developing.

 ## Summary
 *You'll complete this part at the end of the project.*